|

 needed to drag it into place, although several people can roll and slide it without difficulty.

-This shelter would afford fairly good nuclear protection for a cost of about $150 per
+This fallout shelter would afford fairly good nuclear protection for a cost of about $150 per

 person.
-The shelter stay would be very unpleasant, but the occupants would probably
+The shelter stay would be very unpleasant, but brief, and the occupants would likely

 lives of many Americans in a nuclear emergency.